WE MET BEFORE?

 longing.
 This is the crux of all those come here/go away

-(push/pull) cycles with this couple, and a whole lotta country
+(push/pull) cycles within this coupling, and a whole lotta

 their intense yearning for love is met, painful sensations they've